NEWS

 • To explore the interaction of safety and commercial pressure when making risk assessments within the port’s Safety Management System;

-• To consider the education and training requirements of the next generation of Harbour M
+• To consider the education and training requirements of the next generation of Harbour Masters; and

 • To exchange experience and knowledge.

-The course was developed by IDG Maritime in association with ABP, who continue to support the course by providing input into sustainable port development and operations.
-Specialist input is also provided by lawyers Hill Dickinson as well as by contributions from the Maritime and Coastguard Agency (MCA) and the Marine Accident Investigation Branch (MAIB).
+The course was developed by IDG Maritime in association with ABP, who continue to support the course.
+Specialist input is also provided by lawyers Hill Dickinson as well as by contributions from the Marine Accident Investigation Branch (MAIB) and an alumnus of the Maritime and Coastguard Agency (MCA).
 The courses are normally held at the National Oceanography Centre in Southampton’s Eastern Docks.
 They are recommended as residential because the interaction between harbour masters, marine personnel and port managers out of the more formal lecture room atmosphere forms an important part of the overall course.

 http://www.bluebird-electric.net/ocean_events/ocean_event_pictures/NOC-National-Oceanography-Centre.jpg